hannanjamaludin/M9-assessment/README.md

 ## Question 8

 The answer script for question 8 is in questions/question8.php file.

 Add "/question8.php" to the url in your browser.

+## Question 10

+The answer script for question 10 is in questions/question10.html file.

+Add "/question10.html" to the url in your browser.